How to Plan a Trip to Alofi

 - Get greater insight into Niue on an orientation tour.

-For more information on each activity, see the 7 Luxury Activities on Alofi.
+For more information on each activity, see the 10 Most Luxurious Experiences in Niue.

 Where to Stay in Alofi

 Alofi is home to a small selection of modern villas and studios suitable for the discerning traveller.
 Alofi’s luxury accommodations have attractive features, from Niuean limestone villas nestled in bush to studios boasting commanding views from the clifftops.
-Check out your options in the 5 Best Luxury Accommodations in Alofi.
+Check out your options in the 10 Best Luxury Accommodations in Niue.

-As adults-only getaways are becoming more and more popular in the South Pacific, it’s a concept that is hardly needed in Alofi.
+As adult-only getaways are becoming more and more popular in the South Pacific, it’s a concept that is hardly needed in Alofi.
 With only around 160-180 tourists in Niue at one time, only a handful are families that are spread across the island far and wide.
 Needless to say, an undisturbed experience of Alofi and Niue is effortless.
-Nevertheless, if you absolutely have to ensure some adults-only time, then check out the appropriate activities and accommodation in The Adults-Only Guide to Alofi.
+Nevertheless, if you absolutely have to ensure some adults-only time, then check out the appropriate activities and accommodations in The Child-Free (Adults-Only) Travel Guide to Niue.

 Things to Do in Alofi for Adults